 If the man decided to jump, the truckers reasoned, he would fall on the trucks a few feet below him instead of the harsh road much further down.
 Falling on the trucks would also injure him less and raise his chance of survival.

-The semi-truck drivers stayed parked for hours as the negotiators talked with the trouble man.
+The semi-truck drivers stayed parked for hours as the negotiators talked with the troubled man.
 Success came at 4 AM when the man decided not to jump.
 He was escorted to a nearby hospital for a psychological evaluation while the roads reopened.

 The MSP Metro Detroit Tweeted a photo of the event, adding:

 “this photo does show the work troopers and local officers do to serve the public.
 But also in that photo is a man struggling with the decision to take his own life.
 Please remember help is available through the National Suicide Prevention Lifeline at 1-800-273-8255.”